 The algorithm realised the video only appealed to the creator's inner circle and was not relevant to the general audience — so it pulled the video immediately.
 It stopped at 1,450 views despite the promising start.

-The lesson: passing wave one on the strength of your existing followers alone is not enough — the video must convince strangers who have never heard of you.
+The lesson: passing wave one on the strength of existing followers alone is not enough — the video must convince strangers who have never heard of you.
+For the detailed causes of low views on TikTok, read why do my TikTok videos get no views?
+And for the strategy behind building a video that convinces strangers, read how to make your TikTok videos go viral.

-The role of geography in distribution
+The role of geography in TikTok's distribution decision

 TikTok uses a decentralised geographic targeting system — distribution starts locally and expands gradually:

-- Wave one: always shown to people in your own city or country based on your phone's IP and SIM card
+- Wave one: always shown to people in your own city or country based on your phone's IP address and SIM card

-What wakes up an old video?
+What wakes up an old TikTok video and sends it back into distribution?

 A video published six months ago that stopped at 2,000 views suddenly starts accumulating 10,000 views per day.
 What happened?

 The journey from publishing to the FYP is not luck — it is one exam after another.
 Understand each wave's requirements and design your content to pass them one by one.
+To understand how the algorithm tests each video technically at every wave, read how does TikTok test a video before distributing it?
+For the complete picture on the platform, read the complete TikTok guide.